 As a nootropic, Saffron has been used for thousands of years as an anxiolytic, sedative, and antidepressant.[i]

-Today, Saffron is used to help manage appetite, for energy and stamina, anxiety, and is a very effective antidepressant.
+Today, Saffron supplementation is used to help manage appetite, for energy and stamina, anxiety, and is a very effective natural antidepressant medication.

 Recent studies show Saffron as effective as some popular prescription antidepressants.
 And can even help alleviate the sexual dysfunction caused by these drugs.

-I first became aware of Saffron when researching this ingredient included in Performance Lab Vision.
+I first became aware of the dietary supplement Saffron when researching this ingredient included in Performance Lab Vision.

 And then noticed in the last year that it was appearing on shelves as a standalone supplement in the ‘brain health’ section of local vitamin and health food shops.